EU Energy Prices — The World's Most Expensive Major Economy for Industrial Power

 EU Industrial Electricity Prices — €0.16/kWh vs $0.07 USA, Competitiveness Crisis

-The industrial electricity price gap between the EU and its major trading partners — particularly the United States and China — has become the most politically charged dimension of EU energy policy.
-EU medium-large industrial consumers (500–2,000 MWh/year band) pay approximately €0.14–0.18/kWh on average — before accounting for the many national relief schemes, exemptions, and special tariffs that reduce effective costs for the largest consumers.
-This compares to approximately $0.07/kWh in the United States and approximately $0.06–0.08/kWh in China — meaning European industrial electricity is approximately 2–3× more expensive than in the US or China even before considering the US's additional cost advantage from cheaper natural gas feedstocks.
+The industrial electricity price gap between the EU and its major trading partners is the most politically charged dimension of EU energy policy.
+EU medium-large industrial consumers pay approximately €0.14–0.18/kWh on average — compared to approximately $0.07/kWh in the United States and approximately $0.06–0.08/kWh in China — meaning European industrial electricity is approximately 2–3× more expensive.
+Germany's industrial electricity price challenge is particularly acute, with medium industrial consumers paying approximately €0.18–0.22/kWh (before available relief measures).
+Several energy-intensive industries — including chlorine and aluminium production, some chemical industry segments, and paper manufacturing — have either contracted output significantly or relocated production capacity outside Europe.

 EU vs USA vs China — Industrial Electricity Price Comparison (€/kWh)